sparkflows/sparkflows-docs/docs/user-guide/quick-start/sample-workflows.rst

    * - NYC Taxi Average Speed
      - 	-	Extracts Hour and Minute values from incoming data using DateTimeFieldExtract node.

-     	-	Executes a SQL statement using Sql node.
+     	-	Executes a SQL statement using SQL node.

 	-	Aggregates data using GroupBy node.